This course may be taken prior to or during the same term.

 Please note that upon admission the M.S.N. student will receive information concerning current UWF Nursing Department requirements for enrollment.
 These include, but are not limited to: physical examination and immunizations; Level 2 criminal background check; drug screen; VECHS fingerprinting; AHA BCLS certification; proof of professional liability insurance; and proof of personal health insurance.

 Students wishing to earn a M.S.N. must successfully complete both the core courses and the specialty courses.
-No more than 49% of the program requirements for the M.S.N. degree may be taken in traditional business subjects.

 M.S.N.
 Core (14 sh)